No homemaker should be without a Home Management Binder. Period!….okay well maybe not period….read on….

 Studies show and many will tell you that putting things that need doing on paper is one of the (if not the) best ways to become more efficient and organized.

 If you have trouble organizing your life and the things to do start with just a list of what you need done on a given day.
 Mark it off as you go along completing each task and see if you don’t start feeling a tad bit more organized and better about your accomplishments.

 The following are some of the sections you can have in your homemaking organizer and the printables that can go in them.

-Daily Routine: These are the things that don't change from day to day.
-Such as breakfast, morning devotions, exercise, thaw dinner, take out garbage.
+Daily Routine: These are the things that don’t change from day to day.
+Such as breakfast, morning devotions, exercise, thaw dinner, and take out the garbage.
 It can be as basic or as detailed as you want it.
 This is actually the main form to keep YOU, as organizer of your home, organized.

-Daily To Do List: This page is all of the things you have to do for the current day that aren't a regular part of your daily routine.
+Daily To Do List: This page is all of the things you have to do for the current day that aren’t a regular part of your daily routine.
 Appointments for that day.
 Calls you need to make.
-Which area of your home you are cleaning.
-Your menus for the day.
-This list will change constantly so it's sometimes easier to have an erasable planner page for this or a pack of tear off sheets.
+Which area of your home you are cleaning?
+Your menus for the day?
+This list will change constantly so it’s sometimes easier to have an erasable planner page for this or a pack of tear off sheets.

-Weekly Routine: This is a household list of the things you do differently from day to day but they don't change from week to week.
-For example Wednesday may be the day you run your errands and Monday the day you do laundry.
+Weekly Routine: This is a household list of the things you do differently from day to day but they don’t change from week to week.
+For example, Wednesday may be the day you run your errands and Monday the day you do laundry.
 This might be the most important list for me.
-If I don't stick to this I get severely off.
+If I don’t stick to this I get severely off.

 This section of your household notebook will include the regular routines for the upkeep of your home.